andrerferrer/several-children-as-checkbox-demo/README.md

 ### 1. In the controller

-Truth be told, we only need to allow some extra `strong params` - the Tags - so, we can add them:
+Truth be told, we only need to allow some extra `strong params` here.
+So, we can add them:
 ```ruby
   def strong_params
     params.require(:restaurant).permit(:name, :address, tag_ids: [])